Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: EXPERIMENT

 \subsection{Experiments on the TMHINT dataset}

-International Phonetic Alphabet (IPA) presents phonemes in all languages.
+International Phonetic Alphabet (IPA) presents the phones used in all languages.
 Therefore, articulation feature classification methods using BPCs can also be applied to other languages.
-For the TMHINT corpus, we transferred the Chinese characters into IPA phonemes and categorized these phonemes into BPC clusters.
+For the TMHINT corpus, we transferred the Chinese characters into IPA phone sequences and categorized these phones into BPC clusters.

 For the training set, we used 10,000 noisy-clean paired training utterances.
-The paired training set contained 1,200 clean utterances and their noisy mixed speech using 104 noises with multiple noise sources \cite{hu2004100} (at 31 SNR levels from -10 to 20 dB).
+The paired training set contained 1,200 clean utterances with an average duration of 3.5 seconds and their noisy mixed speech using 104 noises with multiple noise sources \cite{hu2004100} (at 31 SNR levels from -10 to 20 dB).
 For the test set, 640 utterances were mixed with seven unseen noise types at 14 SNR levels (ranging from -10 to 10 dB).
 The training set included three male and three female speakers, and the testing set contained one male and one female.
-The SE-E2E-ASR experiments used various ASR labels, such as phone (mono-phoneme), BPC(M), and BPC(P).
+The SE-E2E-ASR experiments used various ASR labels, such as phoneme, BPC(M), and BPC(P).
+Furthermore, we evaluate the ability of the clustering approach in English used in BPC(D) to generalize to other languages.
+Specifically, we apply the BPC(D) clusters trained on English data to a denoising experiment on TMHINT by mapping the Chinese phonemes to their corresponding IPA symbols.
+We made some adjustments to the original BPC(D) clusters by removing redundant phonemes and grouping new phonemes based on their manner of articulation, resulting in a total of nine groups, as in the English experiment.
+This evaluation allows us to test the generalizability of the data-driven approach across different languages and to assess whether the phoneme clusters learned from one language can be applied to another language.
 The transformer was set as the baseline SE model and learned jointly with the connected ASR model with extra BPC semantic information.
 A BPC(M)-ASR classification model trained with noisy speech was also examined.
-For the SE-only task, the same deep features used in the earlier TIMIT experiment presented the informative semantic features in the ASR model.
+For the SE-only task, the same perceptual loss in Eq. (\ref{eqPL}) used in the earlier TIMIT experiment presented the informative semantic features in the ASR model.
 To test the SE-E2E-ASR methods in the experiments for noisy-reverberant utterances, we selected BPC(M) as the recognition unit.